Meduts pulls the horse into the river

 A medotsuka emerges from the river to search for prey

-"Medots" is a yokai found mainly in Shirunaicho, Hachinohe City , and is a small, black child with a monkey-like face.
-It is said that it sometimes appears as a young girl.
-It mainly appears near water, such as rivers and irrigation channels, and is said to drag people into the water and drown them, making it an entity directly linked to drowning accidents.
+"Medotsu" is a yokai (supernatural creature) that is mainly found in Shirinai-cho, Hachinohe City.
+It looks like a small, black child with a monkey-like face, but it is said that it sometimes appears in the form of a young girl.
+It mainly appears near bodies of water such as rivers and irrigation canals, and is said to drag people into the water and drown them, making it a being directly associated with water-related accidents.

 It is said to be even more vicious than a kappa, and there is a legend that it will take the form of a relative or friend of the person possessed by a Medots and attack again